curl/everything-curl/libcurl-http/auth.md

 and then keeping state in cookies.
 See [Cookies with libcurl](cookies.md) for details on how to do that.

-## User name and password
+## Username and password

-libcurl does not try any HTTP authentication without a given user name.
+libcurl does not try any HTTP authentication without a given username.
 Set one like:

     curl_easy_setopt(curl, CURLOPT_USERNAME, "joe");